microsoft/IgniteTheTour/HYB - Building and maintaining your Azure hybrid environment/HYB20/README.md

 3. Review the list of recommendations for the subscription, discussing individual recommendations

-4. Click the recommendation “Resolve endpoint protection health issues”
+4. Click the recommendation “Install endpoint protection solution on virtual machines”

 5. Click Endpoint Protection not installed on Azure VMs